Sudip13/sudip_soni/README.md

 This site includes dedicated case-study pages for featured projects.
 You can add or edit the case studies in the `projects/` folder:

 - `projects/digital-twin.html` — Real-time Digital Twin case study
-- `projects/xr-training.html` — XR Training Simulator case study
+- `projects/powder-handling-plant-vr-tour.html` — Powder Handling Plant VR Tour case study
 - `projects/blender-plugin.html` — Blender Automation Plugin case study

 Each case study contains an overview, role, tech stack, gallery and outcomes.
 Replace images in `assets/` (e.g., `project1.jpg`, `project2.jpg`, `project3.jpg`) with your real screenshots and update copy as needed.